msveshnikov/mental-health-autocode/README.md

 1. Mobile app development for iOS and Android
 2. Integration with healthcare provider systems for seamless data sharing
-3. Expansion of language support for global reach
-4. Partnerships with mental health organizations and institutions
+3. Partnerships with mental health organizations and institutions
-5. Development of a therapist marketplace for easier discovery and booking
+4. Development of a therapist marketplace for easier discovery and booking
-6. Implementation of machine learning for personalized treatment recommendations
+5. Implementation of machine learning for personalized treatment recommendations
-7. Creation of a content management system for therapists to share resources
+6. Creation of a content management system for therapists to share resources

 ## Component Architecture